arctic-gsu/kubernetes_workshop/README.md

 ## Kubenetes Architecture
 - It has atleast one master node and other are worker nodes </br>
-- Worker nodes has kubelet process, which makes it possible for cluster to comunication and running application processes </br>
+- Worker nodes has kubelet process, which makes it possible for cluster to communicate and run application processes </br>
 - Workers have different number of containers </br>
 - Worker node is where your services are running
-- Master node runs several kubernetes processes that are absolutely necessary for running kubernetes clusters properly.
+- Master node runs several kubernetes processes that are absolutely necessary for running kubernetes clusters properly

 Figure showing Kubernetes Cluster Architecture
 ![Screenshot 2024-03-20 at 11 06 45 AM](https://github.com/arctic-gsu/kubernetes_workshop/assets/33342277/2e001376-e22c-472a-b701-714b249dfef2)